 Overnight Winter Parking Ban

 There is a Winter Overnight Parking Ban on many Chicago streets between December 1st and April 1st.
 This ban is in effect regardless of snow fall.
 In the 32nd Ward, this ban applies to Milwaukee Ave.
 Click here for a city-wide map of restricted streets.

 A separate snow parking ban exists for snowfalls of two or more inches of snow.
 Click here for a city-side map.

 Parking Tickets and Towing

 Chicago’s parking meters are operated by LAZ Parking.
 For a map of parking Pay-N-Display boxes, click here.
+Always make sure to double check the signs on the street and machine you are using for specific rate and hour information; some meters do have to be paid on Sundays.
 There are three LAZ monthly parking lots located in the 32nd Ward at 3120 N. Greenview, 1530 W. Barry and 1635 W. Melrose.
 For more information on monthly parking, click here.

 Water & Sewer Services

 Senior Citizen Sewer Rebates